 Now, simply drag them to the rest of the cells.

 Now, you can select the cells B21: E35, and click in Charts -> Columns -> 2D Stacked Column.

 The chart will look like this.

-Once the chart is prepared, you can set the Base fill to no fill, and you get this chart as shown below.
-Also, you may change the colour of Start and End bars.
+Once the chart is prepared, you can set the Base fill to no fill, and you get this chart, as shown below.
+Also, you may change the colour of the Start and End bars.